mishrakanika/CookingCrackers_azure/README.md

 this.expressApp.use('/', express.static(__dirname+'/recipeAngularDist'));
 6) compile the App.ts file by command "tsc App.ts"
 7) Push the changes to git
-8) now just change the root of the app in the Azure "Application Settings" under "Virtual applications and directories" from site\wwwroot to site\wwwroot\recipeAngularDist and save
 8) Browse the site by using https://cookingcracker.azurewebsites.net/#/

 //Google Oauth deployment to Azure